Advanced Leadership Training Program (ALTP)

 Key Program Elements

-- A year long program - includes three 3-day events held at various locations in Colorado and New Mexico, and six one-day virtual workshops
+- A 10-month program – includes three 3-day/2-night events held at various locations in Colorado, one 2-day Metro Denver event, and one virtual workshop

-- Participants complete a 360-degree assessment of personal leadership practices
+- Participants complete multiple assessments, including a 360-degree assessment of personal leadership practices

 - Participants receive a peer coach to work with during the program

-- Participants initiate team or individual creative projects as living laboratories in which to practice collaborative leadership skills
+- Participants have the opportunity to initiate team or individual creative projects as living laboratories in which to practice collaborative leadership skills

 Topics studied and practiced include